 The Canadian Engineering Accreditation Board (CEAB) is a standing committee of Engineers Canada that is responsible for accrediting Canadian undergraduate engineering programs that meet or exceed educational standards for professional engineering registration in Canada.
-All B.Eng. degree programs at the University of Guelph are accredited by the CEAB.
 As a graduate from a Canadian accredited undergraduate engineering program, you will be eligible to register as a member of the Professional Engineering Association in the province where you live and work.
 Requirements for post-graduation experience may vary from province to province.